kubernetes-retired/kube-ui/README.md

 To make the production code available to the Kubernetes api server, run this command from the top level directory:

 ```
-hack/build-ui.sh
+hack/build-ui.sh dashboard
 ```

-It runs the `go-bindata` tool to package the generated `app` directory and other user interface content, such as the Swagger documentation, into `pkg/ui/datafile.go`.
+It runs the `go-bindata` tool to package the generated `app` directory and other user interface content, such as the Swagger documentation, into `pkg/ui/data/dashboard/datafile.go`.
 Note: go-bindata can be installed with `go get github.com/jteeuwen/go-bindata/...`.

-Then, run one of the go build scripts, such as `hack/build-go.sh`, to build a new `kube-apiserver` binary that includes the updated `pkg/ui/datafile.go`.
+Then, run `make kube-ui` in the `cluster/addons/kube-ui/image` directory to build a new `kube-ui` binary that includes the updated `datafile.go`.
+When the updated UI is ready for release, increment the version tag in `cluster/addons/kube-ui/image/Makefile` and run `make push` in the same directory to build & push the new kube-ui docker image.

 ### Serving the app in production
-The app is served in production by `kube-apiserver` at:
+The app is served in production by the `kube-ui` binary at:

 ```
 https://<kubernetes-master>/ui/